-Data gathering: Plan, coordinate, and provide infrastructure for onshore and offshore geologic fieldwork, including chronologic support and shared equipment; formulate field tests of paleoseismic methodology; collect new information on fault slip rates, paleoseismic chronologies that span multiple recurrence cycles, slip in past earthquakes, and other geologic measurements of active tectonics; develop, build and contribute new and existing data to the southern California fault activity database (FAD; www.scec.org/FAD); develop methodology to test and improve resolution of event chronologies and correlations; foster subsurface analysis of fault systems, including blind thrusts and the role of off-fault deformation; compile and generate data on vertical motions to compare to geodetic and InSAR results.
-Compile existing information and conduct studies of exhumed faults to elucidate conditions at seismogenic depths in Southern California.
+Data gathering: Plan, coordinate, and provide infrastructure for onshore and offshore geologic fieldwork, including chronologic support and shared equipment; formulate field tests of paleoseismic methodology; collect new information on fault slip rates, including rates over 104-106 year timescales to compare to short term and GPS rates, paleoseismic chronologies that span multiple recurrence cycles, slip in past earthquakes, and other geologic measurements of active tectonics; develop, build and contribute new and existing data sets to the Fault Information System (FIS), including probability density functions of earthquake event ages; complete initial population of the vertical motion database and incorporate as a layer into the FIS; assess models used to segment fault zones and the role of structural features that limit fault rupture.
+Foster subsurface analysis of fault systems, including blind thrusts and the role of off-fault deformation; begin incorporation of horizon structure maps, including well-dated Quaternary stratigraphy and magnetic reversal stratigraphy, all in a geo-referenced format, for incorporation into the FIS; develop techniques to test and validate kinematic and structural models of fold and fault growth.